Laughing Hyena

 Assistant support: Alexa | Energy monitoring: No | Matter support: No | Hub required: No

 I was impressed with the speed of the onboarding process and how seamlessly the plug blended into the ecosystem, adding another IRL appendage to flex.
 I still get a small thrill when I say, “Alexa, goodnight,” and all goes dark.
-However, you won’t be able to use the Alexa smart plug with any other smart home app, which is why it’s best for those who’ve already gone all-in on an Amazon home.
+However, you won’t be able to use the Alexa smart plug with any other smart home app — but it’s not surprising Amazon makes the best Alexa smart plugs for it’s own ecosystem.

 The only other drawback, and it’s not a small one, is the Alexa app’s lack of sharing capabilities.
 You can create households that let other people in your home access your Echo speakers through their phone, but they can’t see your smart home devices.
 If you’re the only one who needs app access and everyone else in your home is happy to interact via voice commands only, this plug couldn’t be simpler.
 At $25, it’s not the cheapest smart plug, but like all things Amazon, it goes on sale fairly often.